 Poison can generally be cured by an Antidote, and its maximum lasting time is 30 seconds.

-Characters with high Rapid Poisoning defense will usually need more hits to get affected from Rapid poisoning than those with low resistance.
+Characters with high Rapid Poisoning defense will usually need more hits to get affected by Rapid poisoning than those with low resistance.

 Like the Curse status effect, Frenzy is usually avoidable if you have a large amount of Frenzy Resistance.